yuva-raja-reddy/auto-apply-dice-jobs/README.md

 - Monitor progress and view real-time logs.
 - Open Excel files containing summaries of applied, not applied, and excluded jobs.

+### Application Settings via the GUI
+1. Run the application (see below) and navigate to the **Settings** tab.
+2. Enter your Dice login credentials and test the connection.
+3. Configure your job search queries, include/exclude keywords, and set the maximum number of applications.
+4. Click **Save Settings** to persist your configuration.

 ## Troubleshooting

 - **WebDriver Issues:**